himal-rawal/Flaskapi-for-hiring-Technician/README.md

 # Api_Hireme

 This projects main goal is to hire technician.
 For that We are creating  Api to connect our frontend with backend.
+The api link https://hireme007.herokuapp.com will not work as I have hosted it in https://www.freemysqlhosting.net/ and its trial had ended. you can run it in local host

 ## Technologies
   - Frontend